zengchu2/LeetCode/README.md

 # LeetCode
+# Intro
-This is just a record of my LeetCode practise
+This is just a record of my LeetCode practise.
+I am planning to divide different exercises by different tags.

+# Structure
+All
+  -